4n0nymou3/DPI-Phantom/README.md

 To streamline the process of using this advanced configuration with your own proxy servers, this repository includes a powerful companion web tool: the **Phantom Universal Chainer**.

-This tool has been significantly upgraded.
-Instead of a single Shadowsocks proxy, it now allows you to chain the entire Phantom configuration with a **full, multi-protocol JSON config** from clients like v2rayNG.
+This tool allows you to chain the entire Phantom configuration with a **full, multi-protocol JSON config** from clients like v2rayNG.
 The result is a single, robust configuration that directs your traffic through Phantom's advanced anti-DPI engine before exiting through your own load-balanced pool of servers (VLESS, VMess, Trojan, etc.).
 It also includes a **"Route All Traffic"** option for full tunneling.

 ### ⚠️ Requirements & Instructions